Message from the Executive Director

 InnerCity Struggle youth, parents and their families have worked side by side to create change and improve the quality of public education in the Eastside.
 This intergenerational approach to organizing has become recognized across the country as a model for movement building around educational justice issues.

 Parents and youth working together have resulted in several gains for public education.
-Together, the parents and youth of InnerCity Struggle have fought for and won the construction of the first new schools in East Los Angeles in over 80 years, a mandatory A-G college track curriculum for ALL students in LAUSD, supplemental funding to reduce class sizes and increase college prep course availability and the district’s commitment for innovative autonomous small schools.
-In 2008, parents and youth participated in a Get Out The Vote campaign leading up to the presidential elections.
-InnerCity Struggle spoke to thousands of voters and turned them out to vote on Election Day.
+Together, the parents and youth of InnerCity Struggle have fought for and won the construction of the first new schools in East Los Angeles in over 85 years, and a mandatory A-G college track curriculum for ALL students in LAUSD!

 The Urgency of NOW